wildhart/meteor.jobs/README.md

 	                                  //  ... after server relaunch the list of paused queues is restored from the database.
 })
 ```
 `setServerId` - In a **multi-server deployment**, jobs are only executed on one server.
 Each server should have a unique ID so that it knows if it is control of the job queue or not.
-You can provide a function which returns a serverId from somewhere, or provide a static string (e.g. from an environment variable).
-In a **single-server deployment** set this to a static string so that the server knows that it is always in control.
+You can provide a function which returns a serverId from somewhere (e.g. from an environment variable) or just use the default of a random string.
+In a **single-server deployment** set this to a static string so that the server knows that it is always in control and can take control more quickly after a reboot.

 ### Jobs.register